-Hülegü's intention becomes clearer here – not a demand for submission, but a renewal of an existing contact.
-He searched for the distance of thirteen years in order to find one, and that is the mission sent by Louis IX to the court of Guyuk Qaghan in 1249, that carried a mobile chapel as a gift.
-Jean de Joinville, who was present at Louis court when his envoys returned with the Mongols' reply, described that the gift was referred to as a tribute, evidence to King Louis submission.
-Here the contact is referred to as "friendship"(amicitie) – but on the background of the world view stretching over the larger part of this letter, it should be understood as il.
-It is worth noting that Louis' embassy was not his own initiative, but a reply to an earlier Mongol contact – the envoys of Eljigidei, the commander of the Mongol forces in Iran.
-This omission may hint that Hülegü was unaware of Eljigidei's act, and that only Louis' embassy, reaching the Qaghan's court, was known to him.
-That might support the surmise made by Jackson, that Eljigidei had contacted the Franks on his own accord, during the complicated days following Guyuk's death.
+Hülegü’s intention becomes clearer here—not a demand for submission, but a renewal of an existing contact.
+He searched thirteen years in the past to find one: the mobile chapel sent as a gift by Louis IX to the court of Guyuk Qaghan in 1249.
+Jean de Joinville, who was present at Louis’ court when his envoys returned with the Mongols’ reply, described that the gift was referred to as a tribute, evidence of Louis’ submission.
+Yet here the contact is referred to as “friendship”(amicitie)—and should be understood as il, based on the overall world view of this letter.

+It is worth noting that the emissaries Louis sent were not of his own initiative, but as a reply to an earlier Mongol contact by the envoys of Eljigidei, the commander of the Mongol forces in Iran.
+This omission may hint that Hülegü was unaware of Eljigidei’s act, and that only Louis’ envoy at the Qaghan’s court was known to him.
+That might support the surmise made by Jackson that Eljigidei had contacted the Franks on his own accord during the complicated days following Guyuk’s death.

-From Louis himself, Hülegü turned to describe another party – the Pope.
+From Louis himself, Hülegü then turned to describe another party—the Pope:

 Furthermore, we wish to admit to your lordship that at first we thought the chief bishop, the pope, was the king of the Franks or the Emperor, but after more intensive enquiries we discovered that he is a man of religion who prays to God continually on behalf of all the nations, tenant of the place of Misicatengrin, that is the son of the living God, on earth; and he is head of all those who believe in Christ and pray to him.
 With this knowledge we gave orders for the Holy City of Jerusalem, which had been long held by the profane, to be restored to him, together with all the appurtenances of the kingdom, by our aforementioned faithful and devoted John, who practices the Christian religion, something we firmly believe has more than once been related to you.

-The promise for a reward – Jerusalem – is made by Hülegü not to Louis, but to the Pope.
-According to Richard, this is part of the change of Hülegü's policy: the Frankish-Mongol cooperation against Egypt will be based, from now on, on a new view point – Hülegü's understanding of the role played by the papacy in the political structure of the West, and the necessity of restoring Jerusalem to the Pope.
+The promise of a reward—Jerusalem—is made by Hülegü not to Louis, but to the Pope.
+According to Richard, this is part of the change of Hülegü’s policy.
+The Frankish-Mongol cooperation against Egypt will be based from now on from a new view point—Hülegü’s understanding of the role played by the papacy in the political structure of the west and the necessity of restoring Jerusalem to the Pope.

-Yet it should be noted Pope Urban IV (August 1261- October 1264), held his position during a fierce inner Christian storm.
-Describing the Pope as the head of all the Christians is perhaps as far from reality as addressing Quṭuz in the name of the Great Khan, in a letter written shortly after the death of Möngke.
-It may serve a diplomatic purpose, for the words were intended to the King of France; the praises for the Pope, and the declared intention to restore Jerusalem to the papacy, may justify the very contact with Hülegü.
-Such justification was needed, for at the same spring when Hülegü's letter was written, Pope Urban IV called for a crusade against the Mongols, threatening Eastern Europe.
-It may also be possible that Richard's surmise is correct, and that Hülegü truly believed that the pope is the key person in Europe.
-And here, perhaps, lies the deep root of the failure of this Mongol policy.
+Yet it should be noted that the Pope at the time of the letter—Pope Urban IV (August 1261–October 1264)—ruled during a period of intense internal tumult within Christianity.
+Describing the Pope as the head of all Christians is perhaps as far from reality as addressing Quṭuz in the name of the Great Khan in a letter written shortly after the death of Möngke.
+It may serve a diplomatic purpose, for the words were intended for the King of France; the praise for the Pope and the declared intention to restore Jerusalem to the papacy may justify contact with Hülegü.
+Such justification was needed, for the very spring when Hülegü’s letter was written, Pope Urban IV called for a crusade against the Mongols threatening Eastern Europe.
+It may also be possible that Richard’s surmise is correct, and that Hülegü truly believed that the pope is the key figure in Europe, which perhaps explains the ultimate failure of this Mongol policy.